INDIA FOR HEALTHCARE

 Healthcare in India is divided into the public and the private sector.
 While the public sector is a lot more affordable, it is often not the best quality and tends to be understaffed and overtaxed[2].

-For these reasons, we will be placing a main focus on India's private healthcare, urging travelers to rather seek medical attention from the private sector, as the quality is on par with global standards.
+For these reasons, we will be placing our main focus on India's private healthcare, urging travelers to rather seek medical attention from the private sector, as the quality is on par with global standards.

 Surgery & Specialty Care